 (A) The sanction of dismissal has been recommended; or

-(B) The student has been charged with hazing; or
+(B) The respondent has been charged with hazing; or

 (C) The sanction of restitution (in excess of three hundred dollars) has been recommended; or